Who may apply for a grant?

 How are grants funded?

-Grants may be funded by either the J. J. Keller Foundation, Inc., the John J. & Ethel D. Keller Donor Advised Fund at the Community Foundation for the Fox Valley Region, the Oshkosh Area Community Foundation and the Greater Green Bay Community Foundation.
+Grants may be funded by the J. J. Keller Foundation, Inc., the John J. & Ethel D. Keller Donor Advised Fund at the Community Foundation for the Fox Valley Region, the Oshkosh Area Community Foundation or the Greater Green Bay Community Foundation.